About fear of strangers

 Fear of strangers is very common.
-It’s a normal stage in child development.

 It happens as your baby develops a healthy attachment to familiar people – like you.
 Because babies prefer familiar adults, they might react to strangers by crying or fussing, going very quiet, looking fearful or hiding.